timescale/rsigma/README.md

 When running as a streaming detection engine, `rsigma-eval` feeds into `rsigma-runtime`:

 - **Input:** Format adapters parse raw log lines (JSON, syslog, logfmt\*, CEF\*, plain text, with auto-detection) into `EventInputDecoded`.
 EVTX\* files are parsed directly from binary via `EvtxFileReader`.
-Sources include stdin, HTTP POST, NATS JetStream, and OTLP\* (HTTP protobuf/JSON and gRPC).
+Sources include stdin, HTTP POST, NATS JetStream, Kafka\*, and OTLP\* (HTTP protobuf/JSON and gRPC).
 - **Dynamic sources:** `SourceResolver` fetches data from files, commands, HTTP APIs, and NATS subjects.
 Resolved values are injected into pipelines via `TemplateExpander`.
 A `SourceCache` (in-memory + optional SQLite) provides fallback data. `RefreshScheduler` manages auto-refresh (interval, file watch, NATS push, on-demand).
 Extraction supports jq, JSONPath, and CEL. `DaemonSourceRegistry` unifies sources from external files (`--source`) and pipeline-embedded declarations with collision-error semantics.
 - **Processing:** `LogProcessor` runs batch evaluation with parallel detection and sequential correlation. `RuntimeEngine` wraps `Engine` and `CorrelationEngine` with rule loading and `ArcSwap` hot-reload.
 - **Enrichment:** `EnrichmentPipeline` runs between the engine and the sinks, injecting context (asset info, IP reputation, identity, GeoIP, KEV flags, runbook URLs, ...) into each result's `RuleHeader.enrichments` map.
 Four primitives (`template`, `lookup`, `http`, `command`) compose into recipes.
 Kind-aware template namespaces (`${detection.*}` for detection-kind enrichers, `${correlation.*}` for correlation-kind) are validated at config-load time.
 Optional HTTP response cache, scope filtering by rule glob, tag set, and severity, and `on_error` policies (`skip`, `null`, `drop`).
-- **Output:** Sinks write evaluation results to stdout, files, or NATS as one flat JSON object per result.
+- **Output:** Sinks write evaluation results to stdout, files, NATS, or Kafka as one flat JSON object per result.
 Multiple sinks can run in fan-out.
 The output type is `EvaluationResult` (a composition of `RuleHeader` + `ResultBody::Detection|Correlation`), carrying rule title, id, level, tags, the `enrichments` map written by the enrichment pipeline, matched selections, field matches, aggregated values, and optionally the triggering events.

 Feature-gated items are marked with \* in the diagram.